tokio-rs/website/content/docs/going-deeper/timers.md

 The above example creates a new `Delay` instance that will complete 100 milliseconds in the future.
-The `new` function takes an `Instant`, so we compute `when` to be the intant 100 milliseconds from now.
+The `new` function takes an `Instant`, so we compute `when` to be the instant 100 milliseconds from now.

 Once the instant is reached, the `Delay` future completes, resulting in the `and_then` block to be executed.